 Join the movement to secure rights and protections for patients!

 Advocating for federal legislation is crucial to ensure comprehensive patient protections and privileges.
-Americans for Safe Access urges Congress to pass the Medical Cannabis & Cannabinoid Act of 2024 (MCCA), which proposes significant changes to federal cannabis policies, addresses public health concerns, and establishes the Office of Medical Cannabis & Cannabinoid Control (OMC) under the U.S. Department of Health and Human Services (HHS).
+Americans for Safe Access urges Congress to pass the Medical Cannabis & Cannabinoid Act (MCCA), which proposes significant changes to federal cannabis policies, addresses public health concerns, and establishes the Office of Medical Cannabis & Cannabinoid Control (OMC) under the U.S. Department of Health and Human Services (HHS).

 Understand Cannabis Laws